apondlife/discone/notes/wip.md

 - wall slide as floating state in movement?
 - wall system preserves momentum into wall (decaying)

-- maybe? wall system no wall gravity (all friction??)
-- maybe? cache wall transfer on transfer to prevent adding magnet and input every frame
 - maybe? move off wall on jump?
-- maybe? vertical attack on wall-to-wall transfer

 - checkpoint system and state overhaul:
   - disable all colliders in character on load (how to do this in a nice way)